Galaxolide: Environmental data

 Galaxolide has a measured bioconcentration factor (BCF) in fish in a range of 600-1600 and a log octanol-water partition coefficient (Log Kow) of around 5.5 (5.3 – 5.9).

-Given its lack of bioaccumulation and toxicity, the EU determined that galaxolide does not meet the criteria for being a substance classified as Persistent, Bioaccumulative and Toxic to the environment (PBT).
+Given its lack of bioaccumulation and toxicity, the EU determined that galaxolide does not meet the criteria for being a substance classified as Persistent, Bioaccumulative and Toxic (PBT) to the environment.
 However, the EPA's assessment of galaxolide found it to be moderately persistent and bioaccumulative and highly toxic to aquatic organisms.
 The EPA's PBT Profiler also finds Galaxolide to exceed the EPA's criteria as a PBT.

-Galaxolide degrades in the environment to primary degradants with log Kow <4 and further to more hydrophilic products with Log Kow of <1.
+Galaxolide degrades in the environment to primary degradants with log Kow < 4 and further to more hydrophilic products with log Kow of < 1.